Luis de León

+While serving as professor of Biblical scholarship at the University of Salamanca, Fray Luis also wrote many immortal works of Spanish Christian poetry and translated both Biblical Hebrew poetry and Latin Christian poetry into the Spanish language.
+Despite being a devout and believing Roman Catholic priest, Fray Luis was descended from a family of Spanish Jewish Conversos and this, as well as his vocal advocacy for teaching the Hebrew language in Catholic universities and seminaries, drew false accusations from the Dominican Order of the heresies of being both a Marrano and a Judaiser.
+Fray Luis was accordingly imprisoned for four years by the Spanish Inquisition before he was ruled to be completely innocent of any wrongdoing and released without charge.
+While the conditions of his imprisonment were never harsh and he was allowed complete access to books, according to legend, Fray Luis started his first post-Inquisition University of Salamanca lecture with the words, "As I was saying the other day..."

+According to Edith Grossman, "Fray Luis is generally considered the leading poet in the far-reaching Christianization of the Renaissance in Spain during the sixteenth-century.
+This means that as a consequence of the Counter-Reformation, and especially of the judgments and rulings of the Council of Trent, the secular Italianate forms and themes brought into Spain by Garcilaso were used by subsequent writers to explore moral, spiritual, and religious topics.
+The poets and humanists who were the followers of Fray Luis in the sixteenth-century formed the influential School of Salamanca."

 Early life

 Luis de León was born in Belmonte, in the Province of Cuenca, in 1527 or 1528.
 His parents were Lope de León and Inés de Varela, and they had five children.
 His father practiced law, and it was due to his profession that the family moved to Madrid in 1534, and later to Valladolid.

 Luis obtained a very thorough and extensive education, and was devoted to the interpretation and translation of religious texts and ideas.
 He was proficient in Greek, Hebrew, and Latin.

 He entered the University of Salamanca at the age of fourteen, in 1541, to study Canon Law under the care of his uncle Francisco.
 At some point between 1541 and 1543 (Thompson states that it was about 5–6 months after beginning his studies, while other authors often claim it was 1543), Luis abandoned his studies and instead entered the Order of the Hermits of St. Augustine.
 After a novitiate of uncertain duration he joined the Priory of San Pedro on 29 January 1544.
 The first record of León as a student of theology is in the matriculation book at the University of Salamanca for 1546-7.

 In 1552, Fray Luis graduated with a bachelor's degree in theology from the University of Toledo and continued his education as a student of Hebrew and Biblical interpretation at the University of Alcalá de Henares.